LunaSare/datelife_examples/docs/Cetacea_report.md

 ## II.
 Summarize results.

 LTT plots are a nice way to visually compare several trees.
-But what if you want to summarize all that information into a single chronogram?
+But what if you want to summarize information from all source chronograms into a single summary chronogram?

 ![Lineage through time (LTT) plots of source chronograms available in data base